 Marxist Perspective

 Karl Marx wrote extensively about the relationship between capitalism and globalization.
-In one of his most renowned works, The Communist Manifesto, Marx argued that capitalism’s inherent drive for expansion would lead to the globalization of markets, as capitalists sought to gain access to new sources of raw materials and labor, and to sell their products in new markets.
+In one of his most renowned works, The Communist Manifesto, Marx argued that capitalism’s inherent need for expansion–finding new sources for raw materials and labour and creating new markets for products–would eventually lead to the globalization.
 According to Marx, the “need of a constantly expanding market for its products chases the bourgeoisie over the entire surface of the globe.
 It must nestle everywhere, settle everywhere, establish connexions everywhere” (Marx & Engels, 1848, p.16).
-Marx also argued that globalization would exacerbate the exploitation of workers and the uneven development of capitalist economies, with some countries becoming more wealthy and powerful at the expense of others.
-In short, the Marxist perspective posits that globalization benefits the capitalist class by providing new markets for their products, new sources of labor and raw materials, and new opportunities for profit-making, while exacerbating exploitation and inequality within and between countries.
+For Marx, globalization also meant the exacerbated exploitation of workers by capitalists and, on a global scale, the uneven distribution of the way in which capitalist economies develop, with some countries becoming more wealthy and powerful at the expense of others.
+In brief, according to the Marxist view, globalization is advantageous for the capitalist class as it opens up new markets for their goods, fresh sources of labor and raw materials, and fresh prospects for earning profits.
+It also worsens certain issues of socio-economic concern, such as exploitation and inequalities, within and between countries around the world.

 Feminist Perspective